Interaga/github-action/README.md

    `.github/workflows/example.yml`

 Example 2:
-   - See my Terraform example repo ( https://github.com/asurion-private/pse-action-terraform )
+   - See my Terraform example repo ( https://github.com/asurion-private/pse-action-terraform ).
+It'll have a more end-to-end test for a good visual

    - You can search for `pse-action` under Asurion private org to see other examples